METARCHY/about_metarchy/docs/metarchy-rules.md

 - Players assign their 4 Actors to various Locations on the board.
 - Each Actor MUST be paired with an **Argument**.

 ### 3️⃣ Phase 3 - Bets
 All **Actors** and their **Locations** are revealed.
-(The *Arguments/RSP-Tokens* remain hidden).
+(The *Arguments* remain hidden).
 - Players can now see where Conflicts will occur (A Conflict happens when two or more Actors of same type end up in the same Location).
 - Players may optionally attach **Resource Tokens** to their Actors as a hidden "Bet on the Conflict Outcome".
-Nobody knows which Arguments are on the Actors.
+- Nobody knows which Arguments are on the Actors.
 Player can add only one bet on each Actor

 ### 4️⃣ Phase 4 - Actions
 All **Actors** and their **Locations** are revealed.
-(The *Arguments/RSP-Tokens and Bets* remain hidden).
+(The *Arguments and Bets* remain hidden).
 - All players simultaneously commit which Action Cards they wish to play (they can play any amount of cards).
 - After all commits are locked, the game automatically executes the Action Cards in the following strict priority sequence:
-  1. **Block Locations First:** Construction Work, Reconstruction, Student Protests, Sabotage, Cable Stolen, Environmental Protests take effect.
+  1. Action Cards **Block Locations:** Construction Work, Reconstruction, Student Protests, Sabotage, Cable Stolen, Environmental Protests take effect.
-  2. **Relocations Second:** Actors are moved (useful for escaping blocked Locations).
+  2. Action Cards **Relocations:** Actors are moved (useful for escaping blocked Locations).
-  3. **Value Exchanges Third:** Change Value Cards are executed to swap values based on the final board configuration.
+  3. Action Cards **Value Exchanges:** Player can exchange Power, Knowledge or Art to Power, Knowledge or Art of another chosen player.

 ### 5️⃣ Phase 5 - Conflict & Resolution
 Identifying Conflicts between Actors:
 - If two or more Actors of the same type are in the same Location, a Conflict occurs between these Actors.